 In a way, a must watch for all 'killer porn' exploitation film and clearly the inspiration for many later films.
 The end is weak, the libertarian angle on antimilitarianism/state murder does not extend into internationalism and the some of the discussion on morality/humanity/employment sometimes more of an accident than a conscious choice.
 In the end they are here, inform us and the film focuses on the right bits.

 A real tough-guy movie.
 You can feel the sweat from the tiny apartments and smell the smoke from chugging Cadillac cars.
-Even if the supposedly 'genius' character keeps doing the most unbelievable things, it's a tight script.
-I kind of like how it lives in its self-contained world anyway.
+Even if the supposedly 'genius' character is full of random, useless plans (a bow and arrow?), there's a tight script.
+Anyway, it's bizarrely self-contained.
+That's a good thing.